Bernie Mac: The Bernie Mac Show

-Later years, illness and death
+Later years

 On March 19, 2007, Mac told David Letterman on the CBS Late Show that he would retire from his 30-year career after he finished shooting the comedy film, The Whole Truth, Nothing but the Truth, So Help Me Mac.
 "I'm going to still do my producing, my films, but I want to enjoy my life a little bit", Mac told Letterman.
 "I missed a lot of things, you know.
 I was a street performer for two years.
 I went into clubs in 1977 and was on the road 47 weeks out of the year."
 During this time, Mac was having success as a popular film actor, starting with an appearance in the 2007 film Transformers as the car salesman "Bobby Bolivia", and serving as the voice of Zuba, Alex the Lion's long-lost father in Madagascar: Escape 2 Africa.
 He co-starred with Samuel L. Jackson in the 2008 musical comedy Soul Men.
-These last two movies were released months after his death.
+The latter two films were released months after his death.
 His final film role was as Jimmy Lunchbox in the 2009 film Old Dogs which was released a year after his death.

+Personal life, health and death

-In the final four years of his life, Mac publicly disclosed that he had had sarcoidosis, a disease of unknown origin that causes inflammation in tissue.
-Sarcoidosis frequently attacked his lungs.
-On July 19, 2008, Mac was admitted to the Northwestern Memorial Hospital in his hometown of Chicago.
-After being treated in the ICU for three weeks, Mac went into cardiac arrest and subsequently died during the early morning hours on August 9, from complications of sarcoidosis at the age of 50.
+Mac married his high school sweetheart Rhonda Gore on September 17, 1977, and together they had a daughter in 1978.
+In the last 20 years of his life, Mac publicly disclosed that he had severe sarcoidosis, a disease of unknown origin that causes inflammation in tissue.
+On July 19, 2008, Mac was admitted to Northwestern Memorial Hospital in his hometown of Chicago.
+After being treated in the ICU for three weeks for pneumonia, Mac went into cardiac arrest and subsequently died during the early morning hours on August 9, at the age of 50.
+However, the complications were not attributed to his sarcoidosis, according to his publicist.
+Madagascar: Escape 2 Africa and Soul Men were released posthumously and dedicated to his memory.

-Mac's public memorial was held a week after his death at the House of Hope Church, with nearly 7,000 people in attendance.
-Notable mourners at Mac's funeral were Chris Rock, Chicago Mayor Richard M. Daley, Samuel L. Jackson, Ashton Kutcher, Don Cheadle, the cast members from The Bernie Mac Show, and his Kings of Comedy fellows D. L. Hughley, Cedric the Entertainer, and Steve Harvey.